membraneframework/bundlex/README.md

 - `TARGET_OS` - The targes OS (e.g. `linux`)
 - `TARGET_ABI` - The target ABI (e.g., `gnueabihf`, `musl`)

-When cross-compiling some warnings may be raised about not being able to load nifs, but that's expected, since they are most likely built for different architecture
+When cross-compiling some warnings may be raised about not being able to load nifs, but that's expected, since they are most likely built for different architecture.

 ### Documentation of the native code